 - Why should I read the notice?

-- Why is the Lawsuit a Class Action?
+- Why was the Lawsuit a Class Action?

-- Am I a part of the Settlement?
+- Was I a part of the Settlement?

 - What does the Settlement Provide?